Valencia Street Circuit: A lap in a Formula One car

 The pit straight is short and immediately leads into the flat-out turn 1 before cars heavily brake down to 60 mph for the right-left complex of turns 2 and 3, passing the Grau Metro station.
 A curved 'straight' leads into a left-right chicane: turns 4 and 5, by the Neptune Hotel.
 Drivers exit the 85 mph chicane by running very close to the wall, before sweeping through the kinks of turns 6 and 7, then braking heavily for the following swing bridge section.
 One of the slowest corners on the track, turn 8, with an apex speed of around 55 mph, leads drivers over the bridge before immediately braking again into the equally slow turn 10.
 Good traction is important out of here as the following section is a DRS zone with a top speed along the kinked 'straight' of around 200 mph, with a heavy braking zone for the 90 mph turn 12/13 chicane; a 2nd-gear, right-left complex.
 Turn 14 is a medium speed right-hander before another, shorter DRS zone that leads through two left-hand kinks before the turn 17 hairpin at Museu de les Ciències Príncipe Felipe.
 Right-handed and a good spot for overtaking, turn 17 is taken at about 60 mph.
 A series of flat-out, or near flat-out sweeping curves follow, with the right-handers of turns 19 and 20 the most challenging of the bunch.
 Turn 25 is a hairpin, taken at about 60 mph; the run to the line following this left-hander is fairly short but requires good traction and acceleration for the best lap time.

 Lap records

-The official race lap records at the Valencia Street Circuit are listed as:
+The fastest official race lap records at the Valencia Street Circuit are listed as: